 In the past decade, my constituent Emma has undergone X-ray-guided injections, ultrasound scans, MRI scans, in-patient stays, tests galore, more and more scans, and, eventually, a biopsy.
 She has been refused referral to a mesh specialist centre.
 It seems highly likely that she should never have been given a mesh implant in the first place after the trauma of such a difficult birth, which leads me to the next point about inadequate warnings.
 I understand from my constituents that they were given little warning, and in many cases no warning at all, about the potential dangers.

 My right hon.
 Friend is making some very important points.
 Does he agree that prevention is better than cure?
-If physiotherapy was offered to women after childbirth, that might obviate the need for any surgery at all as a result of these kinds of complication.
+If physiotherapy were offered to women after childbirth, that might obviate the need for any surgery at all as a result of these kinds of complication.

 Indeed.
 The problem with this issue, as it has been impressed on me at any rate, is that this has been put forward as a quick-fix alternative to other procedures, whether surgical or not, which would take much longer.